Kong/kubernetes-ingress-controller/docs/api-reference.md

 KongIngressService contains KongIngress service configuration.
+It contains the subset of go-kong.kong.Service fields supported by kongstate.Service.overrideByKongIngress.
 Deprecated: use Service's annotations instead.